nicolesuet/gpt-music-playlist-generator/README.md

 ## Features

 - Intelligent playlist generation based on user preferences
-- Seamless integration with popular music streaming platforms
+- Seamless integration with Spotify
 - Customizable playlist criteria such as genre, mood, tempo, and more
 - Smart recommendations based on user listening history and preferences